 - tai chi

 You can use a chair, wall, bands, light weights and tubes to assist you.
-Even gentler forms of exercise are helpful; some studies have shown that adults who practice tai chi have a 47 percent decrease in falls and 25 percent the hip fracture rate of those who do not.
-(12)
+Even gentler forms of exercise are helpful.
+Some studies have shown that adults who practice tai chi have a 47 percent decrease in falls and 25 percent the hip fracture rate of those who do not.

 If you experience pain and soreness for more than one or two days after exercising, this is probably not the right type of exercise for you.
 Always speak with your doctor or physical therapist if you’re unsure of what type is best.

 I also recommend trying vibration platforms.
-You stand on one of these platforms for about 5–20 minutes daily to help naturally improve bone density.
+You stand on one of these platforms for about five to 20 minutes daily to help naturally improve bone density.

 3. Help Prevent Falls